Generative Refocusing: Flexible Defocus Control from a Single Image: Conclusion

 \section{Conclusion}

 We present \emph{Generative Refocusing}, a two-stage diffusion framework turning single images into controllable virtual cameras.
 By decoupling into DeblurNet (deblurring) and BokehNet (bokeh synthesis), our approach handles arbitrary inputs with intuitive controls over focus plane, bokeh intensity, and aperture shape.
-Through semi-supervised training on synthetic and real unpaired bokeh data, GenRefocus learns authentic optical behavior beyond simulators.
-Experiments on \textsc{DPDD}, \textsc{RealDOF}, \textsc{LF-Bokeh}, and \textsc{LF-Refocus} show consistent improvements, enabling text-guided refinement and aperture-shape editing.
+Through training on various data sources, GenRefocus learns authentic optical behavior beyond simulators.
+Experiments on all benchmarks show consistent improvements, enabling aperture-shape editing.